appliedaimllab509-cell/MaHaWave-Net-A-Lightweight-Multi-Scale-Model-for-Fine-Grained-Medical-Image-Segmentation/README.md

 | Sensitivity (%) |     89.66     |     84.86     |   **89.74**   |     87.69     |
 | HD95 ↓          |    **282**    |      516      |      531      |      298      |

+### 3. Impact  Isolating MLHW with Skip and Without Skip

 ## 5. Prepare the pre_trained weights